Three Ways to Overcome Writer’s Block

 Expose yourself

 Walk someplace that always has inspired you to creativity.
 Maybe it’s a hiking trail, maybe it’s an art museum, maybe it’s a walk along a wharf.
 Walking, especially in nature, helps refresh your mind, scientific studies show.
 Along the way, you even may encounter something that gives you just the right words to use or that helps you come up with the next scene.
-Just be sure to bring a pen and notepad with you so you can jot down the idea lest you forget it upon returning from the walk!
+Just be sure to bring with you a pen and notepad or your cellphone with a notetaking app so you can jot down the idea lest you forget it upon returning from the walk!